n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 during consecutive allocation of different size classes.
 However, the implementation be significantly simpler to express in code especially when D's design by introspection via `static foreach` plus `mixin` to realize different pool types.
-This will likely lead to faster execution for some parts of the collect phase for some pool types but remains to be proven via benchmarks.
+This will likely lead to faster execution of the collect phase for some pool types but remains to be proven via benchmarks.

 Segregation happens on all combinations of